-If you’re building an SEO strategy for your B2B SaaS, keyword research is the first crucial step.
+If you’re building an SEO strategy for your company, keyword research is the first crucial step.

 Why?
 Because if you target the wrong keywords, your content will attract irrelevant search traffic or no visitors at all.